 - And many more symptoms…

-The above symptoms can overlap various health conditions.
-To be able to properly diagnose a nerve compression injury a healthcare professional, like a chiropractor, would need both a good history and physical examination with possible further investigation tests might be needed to isolate where the source of the problem actually is.
+The above descriptions can overlap with other various health conditions.
+To be able to properly diagnose a nerve compression injury a healthcare professional, like a chiropractor, would need both a good history and a physical examination.
+Even then further investigation tests might be needed to isolate where the source of the problem actually is.
 Speaking of which, below I have added a list of the best investigation test to help diagnose neuropathic pain.

 A physical examination would help the diagnosis.
 The first part is always by observing say how your walking, moving or holding your posture.
 Are you in an antalgic neck posture, Minor’s sign when standing from a chair or have a painful gait with walking.
 Look for muscle wasting, muscle fasciculations or skin changes.

 Orthopaedic tests are done to stress different tissues in your body.
 These orthoapedic tests can include Spurling’s Test, Straight Leg Raise, Slump Test, neck traction/compression etc…

 Neurological examination as a basic would be sensory, motor and reflex checking.
 This is when your chiropractor would be getting you to walk on your heels and toes, using a reflex hammer to tap your bicep, tricep, patella and achilles reflexes.
 Looking for more sinister signs like a Babinski reflex, Hoffman’s reflex etc…